 Our Verdict: How Ethical is Patagonia?

 Patagonia stands out as one of the most ethical brands in the clothing industry, consistently pushing the boundaries of sustainability.
+It currently has a higher sustainability rating than Adidas, Columbia, Nike, The North Face, and Timberland.

 Over the years, the brand has demonstrated remarkable improvements in its practices and consistently meets the high standards it has set for itself.

-If you’re interested in learning about the ethical practices of other brands, check out this blog post titled “Is Gymshark Ethical?“
+If you’re interested in learning about the ethical practices of other fashion brands, check out this blog post titled “Is Gymshark Ethical?“